macmisu/UnifiBackup/README.md

-Sure, here's the updated README with a brief overview of the Docker Compose file:

 # Unifi Backup Automation

 The Unifi API spec seems to be a bit **dense**..so I chose the worst route of them all and automated backups through Selenium.